MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 ---
-description: Get up to speed with MetaMask SDK using Wagmi to connect to MetaMask Extension and MetaMask Mobile.
+description: Create a React dapp using Wagmi to connect to the MetaMask extension and MetaMask Mobile.
-sidebar_position: 4
 ---

 import Tabs from "@theme/Tabs";